We recently helped a client with an exciting life transition.

 The company buyout was an incredibly exciting time for her, but it was also nerve-racking.

 When Jane came to us, the details of the buyout were still inside information.
-He wanted to make sure the news of the buyout stayed out of the public eye until the appropriate time; he wanted to ensure what he discussed with us was kept confidential.
+She wanted to make sure the news of the buyout stayed out of the public eye until the appropriate time; she wanted to ensure what he discussed with us was kept confidential.

 This begs the question:

-Is what you discuss with a financial planner confidential?
+“Is what you discuss with a financial planner confidential?”

 Financial Planning Client Confidentiality

 When it comes to whether or not client-advisor confidentiality exists, the answer is: It depends.

 Unlike lawyers, financial advisors do not have an attorney-client privilege.
 This means that what is discussed between a lawyer and their client may be kept private.

 For financial planners, client confidentiality is similar – but different.

 For the most part, everything discussed with our clients must be kept confidential.
 This is because client confidentially is a requirement of CERTIFIED FINANCIAL PLANNERTM Professionals.